lukezhangui/thoughts/A collection of thoughts.md

 I find myself in need of a simple ritual, or daily habit, that I can always find something to do in times where no natural sense of challenge arises.
 To do something everyday, or be something.

+# Scientific method in my life

+One pattern in my life is becoming so focused on an idea that I generalize it to all aspects of my life.
+Study of movements? cool.
+Everything in life can be solved by this, or else it's not worth doing.
+Energy? awesome, everything is caused by energy, talk about it to people.
+Sometimes only after far too many trials and errors do I see my mistakes for what they are.
+I need a way to view my own life critically, and a way to gather better information.
+For example, I suspected that not everything can be solved by learning movement, and I should have practiced painting as well as exploring the movement theories, but it didn't happen.
+In fact, it took years of constant trials with movements before my original suspicions were confirmed.

+I need a way to personalize the experimental method.
+For example, I have an idea that as long as I devote enough effort or time into anything one thing, that thing could succeed and make me successful professionally.
+Therefore, if singing becomes more interesting than computer programming, I should stop learning programming and devote all my efforts onto singing.

+I suspect that there are many people who are great at something but never succeeded.
+I need to find examples of this in order to disprove my original idea.
+Finding sugarman is one thing, Alan turing is another example.
+Spectacular at what he did, failure in life.
+How about the inverse? people who are failures but were greatly successful.
+Many celebrities are really shitty singers.

+So if my original idea can be disproved using these examples, the question becomes, how should I prioritize in my life?
+Do I go for that which excites me at the moment?

+Looking at my past, I have often gone after the exciting new thing, instead of a focus and sustained effort overtime.
+Yet, it is the latter that has produced the best results in my life.

+So how do I deal with the motivation problem?
+Long term viable projects include: drawing,learning, singing, exercise, programming.

+# Rituals

+I know the power of rituals.
+Its what makes hypnosis work afterall.
+I need to have a few rituals in my life that covers things areas:
+1. Reflect on life, areas to improve on, success of ideas, new things to try?
+2. Focus ritual, prioritize my list of tasks, go do something useful
+3. Cleaning ritual, remove some baggage, get rid of some crud

+How to make a successful ritual:
+- Learn from my past: I am reflective when I go on walks.
+Pacing around.
+I am also reflective/focused right before I sleep at night.
+- Sensory triggers: Tea would be a good trigger for work.
+Dim lighting triggers a pensive mood.
+- Time regularity: I used to exercise early in the morning, do it often enough and it becomes a habit.